 Both types of New Jersey short-term disability insurance may cover pregnancy bed rest and maternity leave after normal childbirth.
-The state mandated program has one big shortcoming; the income support payments may not last long enough if you encounter complications during pregnancy.
-There are two important limits to understand:
+The state-mandated program has one big shortcoming; the income support payments may not last long enough if you encounter complications during pregnancy.
+There are two important limits you should understand.

 - Temporary disability payments – stop after six months

 - Paid Family Leave (PFL) – stop after 6 weeks